 Principal (or Face Value) – The initial amount of money invested in the bond.

-Coupon Rate – The payment that the corporation makes to the bondholder.
-They are typically made semi-annually (every six months) but can vary depending on the country.
+Coupon Rate – The interest payments that the issuer makes to the bondholder.
+They are typically made semi-annually (every six months) but can vary.

 What are Par, Premium, and Discount Bonds?